navancommits/2025-Sitecorelemon/README.md

 No installation is required apart from this plugin
 - Or services that must be enabled/configured

-Although optional, if you want to utilise Azure-related AI functionilty, For Speech, follow this:
+Although optional, if you want to utilise Azure-related AI functionality, For Speech, follow this:
 1. An Azure subscription.
 You can create one for free.
 2. Create an AI Services resource for Speech in the Azure portal.